 The CCO you have depends on where you live.
 The rules about changing or leaving a CCO are different when there’s only one CCO in the area and when there are more CCOs in an area.

-Members with Medicare and OHP (Medicaid) can change or leave the CCO they use for physical care at any time.
+Members with Medicare and OHP (Medicaid) You can change or leave the CCO you use for physical care at any time.
 However, members with Medicare must use a CCO for dental and behavioral health care.

-American Indian and Alaska Native with proof of Indian Heritage who want to get care somewhere else.
-They can get care from an Indian Health Services facility, tribal health clinic/program, or urban clinic and OHP fee-for-service.
+American Indians and Alaska Natives with proof of Indian Heritage You can also get care from an Indian Health Services facility, tribal health clinic/program, or urban clinic and OHP fee-for-service.

 Service areas with only one CCO: Members with only one CCO in their service area may ask to disenroll (leave) a CCO and get care from OHP fee-for-service at any time for any of the following “with cause” reasons: